lfelker/osm_sidewalk_staging/README.md

 	- pip3 install git+git://github.com/AccessMap/crossify/tree/crossify_new.git
 	- pip3 install git+git://github.com/AccessMap/sidewalkify

-	- This package needs to be installed with the first method since it is a sub backage.
+	- This package needs to be installed with the first method since we want to insatall it's sub backage.
 	- https://github.com/AccessMap/accessmap-database-bootup/tree/master/
-	- for this final package we need to download a sub folder of accessmap-database-bootup called package_manager so the pip command will be pip3 install [path to downloaded reop]/data_manager
+	- for this final package we need to download a sub folder of accessmap-database-bootup called data_manager so the pip command will be pip3 install [path to downloaded reop]/data_manager
 - download all remaing used packages with pip.
 The latest versions used are specified in requirements.txt. command is pip3 install -r requirements.txt
 - run with python 3